East River Road Historic District: Anthony Dudgeon House

 The Anthony Dudgeon House was built in 1859.
 It is a Gothic Revival structure designed by Gordon W. Lloyd.
 Shipping tycoon William Livingstone also lived in this house, calling it "Rio Vista."

 Samuel Lewis House

 This house was built in 1859 for Samuel Lewis, a prominent Detroit banker.
 It is one of Michigan's finest examples of a Gothic Revival villa.
 The house is built of brick with a wooden board and batten veneer exterior.
 It has an ornamental chimney, intersecting decorative bargeboards, and a large veranda.
 Formerly known as "The Lilacs" due to a lilac hedge on the property, it is now known as "the Wedding Cake House."
 After Lewis, Detroit mayor Kirkland C. Barker lived in the house, after which it passed to Frank Osburn.
 The house has never been remodeled.

 Frederick Anderson House

-This house was built in 1881 for Dr. Frederick Pope Anderson and his wife Mary Campbell Douglass (the daughter of Samuel T Douglass).
-It is a stick-style Victorian house, and boasts a secret passage and hidden bedroom.
+This house was built in 1881 for Dr. Frederick Pope Anderson and his wife, Mary Campbell Douglass (the daughter of Samuel T Douglass).
+It is a stick-style Victorian house, and boasts it a secret passage and a hidden bedroom.